cryptofriend/Ambassadors/Program Overview.md

 STEP 4 - Get the word out

-Find related 3D Design/Animation/Rendering/Blender tech meet-ups, get to know the coordinators, spread the word about Qbik Reach out to local 3D Design guru and professionals from different industries (Animation, architecture, graphics) that will benefit from the Qbik’s solution.
-Write a guest post about your activities for the Vincoin Cash Medium  publication Create education materials in your language to spread understanding of Cloud Rendering and Qbik Medium blog
+Write a guest post about your activities for the Vincoin Cash Medium  publication Create education materials in your language to spread understanding of Vincoin Cash Medium blog
 Posts in Social media
 Publications on news media